Welcome to my hair station.

 Ok, readyyyyyyyy for fantastic hair!
 Yey.

 Step 1: Section unwashed hair into 5 sections or as many as you need.
 I had two vertical 2 to 3 inch wide sections on each side of my head and one 3 inch wide section down the top center of my head.
 Twist hair and clip up each section.
-Ok so I used metal clips for this part- the non-dye part of my hair in order for it to stay.
+I used metal clips for this part- the non-dye part of my hair for it to stay.

 Step 2: Mix ONE scoop (scoop included in Prism blue bleach powder bucket) of Prism blue bleach powder with TWO scoops of the 30 or 40 volume developer in the plastic bowl.
 Mix well!
 No clumps.